kyma-project/telemetry-manager/docs/user/03-traces.md

 # Traces

+The Telemetry module supports you in collecting all relevant trace data in a Kyma cluster, enriches them and ships them to a backend for further analysis.
+Kyma modules like Istio or Serverless contribute traces transparently.
+You can choose among multiple vendors for [OTLP-based backends](https://opentelemetry.io/ecosystem/vendors/).

+## Overview

 Observability tools aim to show the big picture, no matter if you're monitoring just a few or many components.
 In a cloud-native microservice architecture, a user request often flows through dozens of different microservices.
 Logging and monitoring tools help to track the request's path.
 However, they treat each component or microservice in isolation.
 This individual treatment results in operational issues.

 [Distributed tracing](https://opentelemetry.io/docs/concepts/observability-primer/#understanding-distributed-tracing) charts out the transactions in cloud-native systems, helping you to understand the application behavior and relations between the frontend actions and backend implementation.